claireloconnell/claireloconnell.github.io/_posts/2021-12-31-functionsandpackages.md

   <figcaption>Here is an example of how to add elements to a graph to facy it up!</figcaption>
 </figure>

-My point is, to avoid getting overwhelmed, start with the basics, then figure out what you need to accomplish your goal!
-Again, having a plan or a clear goal is crucial so you don't get lost in a coding rabbit hole!
+My point is, to avoid getting overwhelmed, start with the basics.
+Then figure out what you need to accomplish your goal!
+Again, having a plan or a clear goal is crucial to avoid the coding rabbit hole!